Andreas Schotel: Recognition

 Andreas Schotel only found recognition in old age.
 In 1979 the Friends of Andreas Schotel Foundation was established in Esbeek.
 This also lends etchings to the people of Esbeek.
 In May 2009 the Andreas Schotel Museum was opened in Esbeek in the Schuttershof, an institution where the artist also regularly visited.

 The summer house, called De Schuttel, still exists.
 Since the purchase of the Rovertsche Heide by the Brabant Landscape Foundation, it has been relocated 200 meters and it may have a cultural purpose.

-Spencer Schotel a direct descendant who has made tweets regarding Andreas Schotel, and his hard-working lifestyle on Twitter.